selenashaw/chatbot_responses/README.md

 Where test number is the number assigned to the TigerFile test, can be strings like "0a" or "5", just make sure it matches the number in the actual TigerFile test!
+When there are correctness tests and runtime/memory/other tests, please split these tests up as they are split on the TigerFile results, an example of this can be found in "RingBuffer", "RingBuffer Memory", and "RingBuffer Timing" for "Guitar Hero" in COS126.JSON.

 ## Adding a new assignment (or adding to an existing assignment)
 To add a new assignment to the chatbot, open the JSON file for the relevant